HeiningaVE/HeiningaVE.github.io/aboutme.md

 Using the diary part of [the "No Fun, No Glory" project](http://nofunnoglory.nl/en/), I wrote [my PhD thesis](https://www.researchgate.net/api/literature/privateDownload?publicationUid=RhloCxMqNUXqhLKNiiZqR3Et42pzXcEW4kVIHrAjmUmBekCWMZIXRLBkFBpj7FcvGw&linkId=XG6cbxbTqlKNtWgnWpmZNAabf5GzAVnMO0PezZPg3EIbOxVVC6Doq4DFj0ZA32GhY-YSjQdqghSvuzk_Kz9RhA) on this fascinating topic.

 In my research into anhedonia, I try to be as transparent as I can be.
-I publish open access where possible, pre-registrate my data [here](https://osf.io/7n4qu/), and my data and syntaxes are publicly accessible [here](https://osf.io/k7rfu/).
+I preferably publish open access, I [pre-registrate my data](https://osf.io/7n4qu/), and I make all [my used data and syntaxes](https://osf.io/k7rfu/) publicly accessible.

 ## Field/ Discipline: